ThairaHub/.github/profile/README.md

 </p>

 <p align="center">
-  ThairaHub is a SaaS Marketplace build to provide the best ready-to-market SaaS templates out there.
+  ThairaHub is a SaaS Marketplace built to provide the best ready-to-market SaaS templates out there.
 Build and Own your Proprietary Software and use it for your services.
 </p>